2018 was a year for the books. The Rapp artists were commissioned to create compelling portraits from the worlds of entertainment, politics, academics

 Yuta illustrated this vivid portrait of Florence Welch for the review of Florence and The Machine’s album, “HIgh as Hope”, which appeared in the July issue of Rolling Stone.

 Time magazine named a group of journalists, including the murdered Saudi dissident Jamal Khashoggi, as its person of the year for 2018.
-In honor of this, Daniel Baxter has illustrated the
+In honor of this, Daniel Baxter has illustrated the heroic journalist who sacrificed his life to deliver the truth.

 Jeffrey Smith | Aretha Franklin “Queen of Soul”